darrenburns/o4t/README.md

 ## Installation

 > [!IMPORTANT]
-> o4t isn't yet released and I'm actively working on the `main` branch.
+> o4t isn't yet released, and I'm actively working on the `main` branch.

 Right now, you'll have to check out the repo and run it with `cargo run`, but it might not work.
 Sorry!